QARIO/dochive/README.md

 This version of DocHive introduces many new features.
 It is still a work in progress, however, it is very functional.
 Today my second son Lucien will be born, so I better start sharing this code :)

 	What can you do:
-	Signup for an account
-	Click on Files
-	Upload a document and click convert.
+	Upload a image based pdf and click convert.
+OCR each page.
-	Upload a document and create new templates for your pages, then convert.
+	Upload a image based pdf and create new templates for your pages, then convert.
+OCR only select regions.

 ## Buggy Notes: